cotarr/irc-hybrid-client-dev-tools/README.md

 Version v2 (~Sept 2023).
 The new Gulpfile.js is designated as irc-hybrid-client-dev-tools Version 2.0.0.

-For users who want to bundle irc-hybrid-client Version v0.2.53 or Version v1.0.0 should roll this repository back to irc-hybrid-client-dev-tools Version v0.0.8 (commit hash 73a9185)
+For users who want to bundle irc-hybrid-client Version v0.2.53 or Version v1.0.0 should roll this repository back to irc-hybrid-client-dev-tools Version v0.0.8 (2023-01-15, commit hash 73a9185)

 ## Security note